At a Glance

 7. Mitigates Chronic Pain

-Headaches along with shoulder and back pains from sitting at the table all day?
+Headaches, along with shoulder and back pains from sitting at the table all day?
 Don’t let it be a pain in the neck!

 Weighted blankets in Singapore are one of the most comfortable and affordable ways to combat chronic pain.
-Throughout the day, stress and tension binds up our muscles and joints, making it harder for us to relax when it comes time to rest.
-Research has shown that weighed covers are able to provide us with an immediate release as the pressure from the blanket signals our brain and body to relax.
+Throughout the day, stress and tension bind up our muscles and joints, making it harder for us to relax when it comes time to rest.
+Research has shown that weighted covers are able to provide us with an immediate release as the pressure from the blanket signals our brain and body to relax.

-8. Lowers Occurrence Of Seizures
+8. Lowers the Occurrence of Seizures

 Seizure disorders, also known as epilepsy, can cause a person to either lose consciousness, have uncontrolled movements, become temporarily paralysed, or all of the above.
 Research reveals a significant correlation between sleep deprivation and seizures in people with epilepsy.

-Albeit not a permanent fix for seizures, the added weight can provide a sense of comfort for many people with sensory disorders and epilepsy as Deep Pressure Touch helps to calm and soothe them.
+Albeit not a permanent fix for seizures, the added weight can provide a sense of comfort for many people with sensory disorders and epilepsy, as Deep Pressure Touch helps to calm and soothe them.

-9. Relieves Symptoms Of Menopause
+9. Relieves Symptoms of Menopause

 Menopause can be vexing for many women as they experience their “second puberty”.
-From hot flashes and mood swings to insomnia, it’s no wonder why women dread this phase of life.
+From hot flashes and mood swings to insomnia, it’s no wonder women dread this phase of life.

 Those going through menopause may find weighted blankets to be of help in achieving longer, deeper, and better sleep.
-Deep Pressure Stimulation can also provide relief from other symptoms such as managing mood swings through the release of serotonin.
+Deep Pressure Stimulation can also provide relief from other symptoms, such as managing mood swings through the release of serotonin.

-At a time of their lives when women are dealing with demanding careers, and the added pressure of being a caregiver to their families, these covers can provide them with much-needed comfort and security.
+At a time of their lives when women are dealing with demanding careers and the added pressure of being a caregiver to their families, these covers can provide them with much-needed comfort and security.

 Mental